TwilioDevEd/eta-notifications-node/README.md

     $ npm install
     ```

-1. Copy the sample configuration file and edit it to match your configuration.Remember to set your MongoDB connection strings for both environments.
+2. Copy the sample configuration file and edit it to match your configuration.

   ```bash
   $ cp .env.example .env